 Kristen Pobatschnig’s three-part abstract mural is inspired by the Sabbaday Falls, Arethusa Falls and Champney Falls, all found in the White Mountain National Forest.
 “Waterfall in the Woods” is an installation of three abstract painted plexiglass panels, each measuring 8’x3’, to create a triptych mural.
 The piece is an abstract representation, utilizing bright, iridescent paint and powdered pigments.
 Each panel explores a different view and element of the falls on plexiglass, offering a glimpse for outlet shoppers into the beauty of the White Mountains surrounding the region.
 “My goal as the artist is to bring people closer to nature, and to encourage an appreciation for our natural environment,” explained Kristen.
 Click here to watch a short video of her in the studio.

 Kristen Pobatschnig is an abstract painter from the White Mountains of New Hampshire, where she grew up.
 After obtaining her BFA in Studio Art from Colby-Sawyer College, she has been painting and exhibiting her work throughout New England.
-Kristen is the founder and manager of Conway Creatives, where she provides instruction in abstract painting to more than 100 Mt Washington Valley residents.
-She also teaches workshops in other locations throughout New Hampshire.
+She has a second piece at Settlers Green, Heart of the Cosmic, located near Michael Kors.

 Waterfall in the Woods